mhnu16/Chess-x86/README.md

 ## Installation
 This needs DOSBox to run.

-Downlaod the files and mount the directory you downloaded them to.
+Download all the files and mount the directory you downloaded them to.
-Then inside DOSBox run it using 'tasm /zi chess', 'tlink /v chess', 'chess'.
+Then inside DOSBox run it using `tasm /zi chess`, `tlink /v chess`, `chess`.

 ## Instructions
-You control a marker that you can move using the 'arrow keys'.
+You control a marker that you can move using the `arrow keys`.
-Move it to the unit you want to move and press 'ENTER' to select.
+Move it to the unit you want to move and press `ENTER` to select.
-Then move the marker to the wanted spot and press 'ENTER' again to attempt the move.
+Then move the marker to the wanted spot and press `ENTER` again to attempt the move.

-You can press 'ESC' anytime to exit the program.
+You can press `ESC` anytime to exit the program.